 Duration: 4 days | Course Fee: $2,450 + GST

-For many years, IRM Training‘s focus on business analyst training, and in particular our Business Analysis course has helped thousands of Australian business analysts master the fundamental skills of analysis and modelling.
-The course takes a hands-on approach to training, allowing you to practice a variety of techniques while working through a simulated project.
+For more than 30 years, IRM Training‘s focus on business analyst courses, and in particular this 4-day Business Analysis course has helped thousands of Australian business analysts master the fundamental skills of analysis and modelling.
+This short course takes a hands-on approach to training, allowing you to practice a variety of techniques while working through a simulated project.

 You will learn how to perform the following business analysis functions: